SamirTalwar/monospacedmonologues.com/content/posts/2016-03-14--docker-part-nine--scripted-deployment.md

 The only thing we're not doing is checking whether the containers already exist before starting them, which I'd like to leave as an exercise for the reader.

 So.
 That's a long script.
 It's not too complicated, but it does a lot of different things some of the time, and it's not clear why everything has to happen and in that order.
-Tomorrow, we'll take a look at a much more declarative way of doing the same thing with *Docker Compose*.
+Tomorrow, we'll take a look at a much more declarative way of doing the same thing with _Docker Compose_.

-[Docker, Part Eight: Turn Up The Volume]: http://monospacedmonologues.com/post/140436373509/docker-part-eight-turn-up-the-volume
+[docker, part eight: turn up the volume]: http://monospacedmonologues.com/post/140436373509/docker-part-eight-turn-up-the-volume
-[Docker, Part Eight and a Half: docker volume]: http://monospacedmonologues.com/post/140618924626/docker-part-eight-and-a-half-docker-volume
+[docker, part eight and a half: docker volume]: http://monospacedmonologues.com/post/140618924626/docker-part-eight-and-a-half-docker-volume
 [bemorerandom.com]: https://github.com/SamirTalwar/bemorerandom.com